ros2/ros2_documentation/source/Tutorials/Simulators/Ignition/Setting-up-a-Robot-Simulation-Ignition.rst

       .. code-block:: console

-        sudo apt-get install ros-<ROS_DISTRO>-ros-ign-bridge
+        sudo apt-get install ros-{ROS_DISTRO}-ros-ign-bridge

-At this point we are ready to launch a bridge from ROS to Ignition.
-In particular we are going to create a bridge for the topic
+At this point you are ready to launch a bridge from ROS to Ignition.
-``/model/vehicle_blue/cmd_vel``
+In particular you are going to create a bridge for the topic ``/model/vehicle_blue/cmd_vel``:

 .. tabs::